graciellehigino/ms_range_interactions/manuscript.md

 many savannah plants are functionally similar (i.e., grasses, trees and shrubs) and cooccur across the same habitats [@Baskerville2011SpaGui].
-Secondly, herbivores in the network are broadly generalists feeding on a wide range of different plants across habitats (MEAN PLANTS PER HERBIVORE).
+Secondly, herbivores in the network are broadly generalists feeding on a wide range of different plants across habitats <!---MEAN PLANTS PER HERBIVORE--->.
 There is also an absence of global range maps for many plant species [@Daru2020GreToo], which also prevents their direct inclusion.
 Therefore, we assume that plants consumed by herbivores are present across